espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 Interrupt
 ^^^^^^^^^

 In accordance with the USB2.0 specification, interrupt transfers executes transactions at the endpoints specified service period (i.e., ``bInterval``).
 A particular interrupt endpoint may not execute more than one interrupt transaction within a service period.
-The service period is specified in number of (micro)frames, thus a particular interrupt endpoint will generally execute one transaction every Nth (micro)frame until the transfer is complete.
+The service period is specified in number of microframes/frames, thus a particular interrupt endpoint will generally execute one transaction every Nth microframe/frame until the transfer is complete.
 For interrupt channels, the service period of a particular channel (i.e., ``bInterval``) is specified via the Host Frame List (see section 6.5 of programming guide for more details).

 .. note::